Food Allergies in Children

 - Let your server know from the beginning about your child’s food allergy.
 Ask how the dish is prepared and what is in it before you order.
 If your server does not know this information or seems unsure of it, ask to speak to the manager or the chef.

-- Avoid buffet-style or family-style service.
+- Don't use buffet-style or family-style service.
 There may be cross-contamination of foods from using the same utensils for different dishes.

-- Avoid fried foods, as the same oil may be used to fry several different foods.
+- Don't let your child eat fried foods.
+The same oil may be used to fry several different foods.

 Another tip for dining out is to carry a food allergy card.
 You can give it your server or the manager before you order food for your child.
-A food allergy card contains information about the specific items you are allergic to.
-It also has additional information such as a reminder to make sure all utensils and equipment used to prepare your meal are thoroughly cleaned before use.
+A food allergy card contains information about the specific items your child is allergic to.
+It also has additional information such as a reminder to make sure all utensils and equipment used to prepare the meal are thoroughly cleaned before use.
 You can easily print these cards yourself using a computer and printer.

 If your child is eating out with friends and you are not going to be present, give your child a food allergy card (or make sure the adult in charge has one) to give to the server.